Gate fidelity fluctuations and quantum process invariants: Notation and Background

-Before beginning, we set some notation for the rest of the paper. $\cH$ represents a system's Hilbert space, assumed in this paper to be of finite dimension $d$. $L(\cH)$ is the set of all linear operators on $\cH$ (i.e., $d\times d$ matrices), and $\cD(\cH)$ is the set of (mixed) quantum states on $\cH$, containing all the positive, trace-1 operators in $L(\cH)$. \emph{Pure} states are represented by projectors $\proj{\psi}$ in the complex projective space $\mathbb{CP}^{d-1}$.
+Before beginning, we set some notation for the rest of the paper. $\cH$ represents a system's Hilbert space, assumed in this paper to be of finite dimension $d$. $L(\cH)$ is the set of all linear operators on $\cH$ (i.e., $d\times d$ matrices), and $\cD(\cH)$ is the set of (mixed) quantum states on $\cH$, containing all the positive, trace-1 operators in $L(\cH)$.
+Pure states are represented by elements of $\cH$ with $2$-norm equal to $1$, modulo phase factors (also known as complex projective space $\mathbb{CP}^{d-1}$).